 They were a really easy (and VERY popular!) school holiday treat to bake with the kids, and I have done my best to make it a little healthier than the original, which you can find here.

-See below the recipe for a gluten free Coeliac friendly version and an option with a healthy boost.
+See below the recipe for a gluten free Coeliac friendly version, an option with a healthy boost and mini doughnuts.

 - 1 tsp mixed spice

-- 1 tsp No Egg powder (OR 3 tbsp aquafaba OR 1 whole egg)
+- 1 egg worth of egg replacer (OR 3 tbsp aquafaba OR 1 whole egg)

 - 1.5 tsp GF baking powder

 - 65g light olive oil/tasteless coconut oil, melted

 - 240g milk of choice

 - extra coconut sugar and spice to top (mix in a 10:1 ratio)